Skip to content

 1. Hallmark of Aging: Genomic Instability

-The genome is a term that, in simple terms, denotes the entirety of an individual's heritable information .
-This is information for the production of proteins, which can influence and change the appearance of the body in a variety of ways.
-You can think of DNA a bit like the code plan of a computer program.
-The information stored on the DNA is translated into amino acids by special helpers, from which the proteins in our body are ultimately created.
-We'll spare you the details; that would be a little too much biochemistry all at once.
+The genome is a term that simplifies the totality of the heritable information of an individual This is information for the production of proteins, which can determine and change the appearance of the body in many different ways.
+You can imagine DNA a bit like the code plan of a computer program.
+The information stored on the DNA is translated by special helpers into amino acids, which ultimately become the proteins in our body.
+We'll spare you the details, that would be a bit too much biochemistry at once.

-When you're young, this highly complex system (mostly) works perfectly, but as you get older, more and more errors creep in.
+When we are young, this highly complex system (mostly) functions perfectly, but as we get older, more and more errors creep in.
 The so-called genomic instability is one of the Hallmarks of Aging.
-These Hallmarks are an attempt to explain the aging process scientifically and at a molecular level.
-Here we will introduce you to the first Hallmark in more detail and explore the question of why people age.
+These Hallmarks are an attempt to explain the aging process scientifically and on a molecular level.
+Here we will introduce you to the first Hallmark in more detail and investigate the question of why people age.

 If too much DNA damage accumulates (for example due to genomic instability), the cell dies or degenerates.

-In the other case, the DNA is damaged to such an extent that the cell is no longer functional.
-She dies.
-If this happens to a large extent, we see it as reddening of the skin or, even more impressively, in the form of blistering.
+In the other case, the DNA is damaged so severely that the cell can no longer function.
+It dies.
+If this happens on a large scale, we see it as reddening of the skin or, even more impressively, in the form of blistering.
 In the long term, this UV damage can be very damaging to the skin and lead to “skin cancer”.

-Fortunately, the worst doesn't always have to happen, but long-term high UV exposure without protection also ages the skin.
-In particular the structural molecule collagen is gradually destroyed by sunlight.
+Fortunately, things don't always have to go to the worst, but constant high UV exposure without protection also causes the skin to age.
+In particular, the structural molecule collagen is gradually destroyed by solar radiation.

-Collagen peptides (also known as collagen hydrolyzate) are a scientifically recognized method for increasing collagen levels in cells.
+Collagen peptides (also called collagen hydrolysate) are a scientifically recognized method for increasing collagen levels in cells.

 Cell division is organized as a cycle and control stations are built into this cycle.
-If an error is discovered, cell division stops and, in the best case, the error is repaired.
-In the event that the repair system cannot repair the damage, the cell is put into the state of senescence .
+If an error is detected, cell division stops and the error is repaired in the best case.
+In the event that the repair system cannot repair the damage, the cell is returned to the state of senescence offset.

-We'll talk about senescence later, but to give you a better picture: this cell has just been put into “zombie mode”.
+We will talk about senescence later, but to give you a better picture: this cell is just been put into "zombie mode".
 She is neither alive nor really dead.

-Quercesome - 20-fold increased bioavailability compared to conventional quercetin powder.
+Quercesome - 20 times higher bioavailability compared to conventional quercetin powder.
 Thanks to phospholipids from sunflower and natural vitamin C.

 Free radicals and reactive oxygen species – what do they have to do with aging?

-If this is an oxygen molecule, these molecules are referred to in technical jargon as reactive oxygen species.
-The body also has an answer to this, because antioxidants can neutralize these troublemakers to a certain extent.
-The body's most important antioxidant is glutathione, which we explained to you in our article about GlyNAC .
+If it is an oxygen molecule, these molecules are referred to in technical jargon as reactive oxygen species.
+The body has an answer to this too, because antioxidants can neutralize these troublemakers to a certain extent.
+The most important antioxidant in the body is glutathione, which we will explain in our article about GlyNAC brought closer.

-The damage mentioned, regardless of whether it is of external or internal origin, is one of the direct lesions of our blueprint, the DNA.
-In addition, defects in nuclear architecture can also cause genome instability.
-This works as follows.
+The damage mentioned, whether of external or internal origin, is one of the direct lesions of our blueprint, the DNA.
+In addition, Defects in nuclear architecture can also cause genome instability.
+It works like this.

-The cell nucleus is a separate space surrounded by a shell and the place in the cell where the DNA is located.
+The cell nucleus is a separate space surrounded by a membrane and is the place in the cell where DNA is located.
 The shell of the cell nucleus is made up of many different proteins, including proteins from the lamin family.
-“Lamina” is Latin and means plate, disk or layer.
-These “layer proteins” must be formed correctly for the shell to function properly.
+"Lamina" is Latin and means plate, disc or layer.
+These "layer proteins" must be formed correctly for the shell to function properly.

-It behaves here in a similar way to a house roof, which must be neither too rigid nor too soft in order to distribute the loads as best as possible.
-If a problem occurs in connection with these “layer proteins” of the nuclear envelope, the genome becomes unstable.
-The reason for this is the fact that DNA is connected to the nuclear envelope via molecules.
+It behaves similarly to a house roof, which must be neither too rigid nor too soft in order to distribute the loads as best as possible.
+If a problem occurs in connection with these "layer proteins" of the nuclear envelope, the genome becomes unstable.
+The reason for this is the fact that the DNA is connected to the nuclear envelope via molecules.

-The second exciting discovery of the study was that the administration of sulforaphane, a secondary plant substance from broccoli, increased autophagy could and the “garbage bin of the cells” (proteasomes) worked better again.
+The second exciting discovery of the study was that by giving sulforaphane, a secondary plant substance from broccoli, which increased autophagy and the “garbage cans of the cells” (proteasomes) worked better again.

 If the nuclear envelope is damaged or unstable, cell health is significantly impaired.
 Genomic instability is one cause of this.

 Even though progeria is an extremely rare disease, with a frequency of 1:1 million, the underlying defect is also relevant to each and every one of us.
-Scientists have proven that people with normal aging also produce progerin, which disrupts the nuclear architecture.
+Scientists have shown that even in people with normal aging processes, progerin is formed, which disrupts the nuclear architecture.

-The genome is therefore constantly unstable due to various influences, whether from outside or from within.
-No one is exempt from this.
+The genome is therefore constantly unstable due to the various influences, whether from outside or from inside.
+No human is exempt from this.
 The good news is that our bodies are prepared for many of these challenges.
-However, efforts to keep instability at bay are working. repairs become less than ideal as we get older.
+However, efforts to keep the instability in check or to repair it become less effective as we age.

 Sources